There is a certain magic associated with traveling.

 The world reflects our own image back to us.
 When you think the world is becoming beautiful, actually it is you that is becoming beautiful.

 Pavneet Tiwana is an avid traveler who is trying to find his own piece of this world.
 On the way, he keeps collecting special talents like meditating, skiing, climbing, and musical instruments.
-His blog is called Traveller the Buddha.
+He is currently working on a Wikipedia-like project where people can get together to figure out the 10 best links to solve a problem or understand an issue.

 Like elephant journal on Facebook.